 Being whisked away to Paris for Valentines Day is probably on a million different bucket lists and to be honest, it wasn’t on mine.
-It did however, make my list of awesome adventures I never thought I would have when my boyfriend booked us a getaway to Paris for a surprise Valentine’s weekend.
-Everything about this weekend was a surprise, so the night before Valentines Day as we walked up an old cobble stone street in the Latin Quarter I begged to know what we were doing.
+It did, however, make my list of awesome adventures I never thought I would have when my boyfriend booked us a getaway to Paris for a surprise Valentine’s weekend.
+Everything about this weekend was a surprise, so the night before Valentines Day as we walked up to an old cobblestone street in the Latin Quarter I begged to know what we were doing.
 I peaked in every shop window, curious.
 We turned a sharp corner and he opened a door into a warm and cozy tasting room that smelled of fresh bread and wine.
 I knew I was in for a treat!
 I was about to experience the wonderful night of A Wine Tasting in Paris!

 I have always considered myself a lover of wine.
 I enjoy it, but my knowledge of wine is very basic.
 Since I moved to Germany every time I walk into a wine shop I wander around aimlessly.
 Where is the Malbec, the Cab Sav?
 Complicated French names are scrawled across the bottles.
 My boyfriend, also a lover of wine, chose the perfect tasting in Paris for us.
 After our educational and boozy night with Thierry, the owner of A Wine Tasting in Paris, I now know all the French regions and the types of wine that come from each.